Please Note:

 Unanticipated Problems, Adverse Events, and Complaints

 Researchers are required to report to the IRB any unanticipated problems or adverse events, as well as any complaints they have received.
-In addition, complaints from subjects may be addressed directly to the IRB Chair, the Vice President for Research and Economic Development, or the Director of Research Compliance.
+In addition, complaints from subjects may be addressed directly to the IRB Chair, the Vice President for Research, or the Director of Research Compliance.
 Unanticipated problems are those problematic incidences that were not anticipated to have occurred and were not addressed as a potential risk during the initial review; adverse events are those problematic incidences that were addressed as a potential risk.
 Serious problems or events – such as those resulting in serious injury or death – must be reported to the IRB immediately whenever possible or at least within 48 hours from the onset of the incident.
 Other, non-serious incidents must be reported within 5 business days.

 Reporting Process.
 All reports of problems, events, or complaints must be submitted using IRBManager; see the instructions on Reportable Events (on page 7 of Using the IRBManager Online System (pdf)).
-The Director of Research Compliance will conduct an initial review and then, after consultation with the IRB Chair or Vice President for Research and Economic Development, will possibly contact the researcher for additional information or discussion, including whether or not measures have been put in place to remedy the problem.
+The Director of Research Compliance will conduct an initial review and then, after consultation with the IRB Chair or Vice President for Research, will possibly contact the researcher for additional information or discussion, including whether or not measures have been put in place to remedy the problem.
 After determining the nature or seriousness of the problem, 1) the report will be routed to the Chair or Vice President for immediate response; or 2) the report will be filed and provided to the IRB at the next meeting.
 The response from the Vice President, Chair, or IRB could include – depending upon the seriousness of the problem – revisions to the consent form and/or protocol, or termination of approval.
 Federal Regulations also may require that the incident be reported to the OHRP.

 Back to top